 - 64GB Storage

 Well that’s pretty straightforward to say the least, but what about other features or specifications which are not much talked about?

 Well, that’s about it.
-Apart from the few hardware specifications I mentioned above, if the extra 4 features I wrote above are also added in the Nexus X, I’m sure it’s going to be one of the greatest Nexus devices ever.
+Apart from few hardware specifications, if the extra four features I mentioned above are also added in the Nexus X, I’m sure that it’s gonna be one of the greatest Nexus devices ever.

 All the best, Google!
-Whatever you may come up with, I’m anyway gonna buy the Nexus X.
+Irrespective of what you may come up with, I’m anyway gonna buy the Nexus X.